C Corporation: Everything You Need to Know

 Differences With S Corporation and C Corporation

 Despite similarities, C corporations and S corporations are distinct in many respects.
-Tax structure is the most significant difference between S corps and C corps.
+The tax structure is the most significant difference between S corps and C corps.
 Small business owners generally file individual tax returns on business income legally subject to “pass through” by an S corporation.
 The trickle down of revenue and losses recorded by an S corporation is filed in IRS Form 1120S, an informational federal return, and no income tax is paid by the corporation itself.
-In both cases, personal income tax is drawn on end of the year stock dividends.
+In both cases, personal income tax is drawn on the end of the year stock dividends.

 The are no restrictions to C corporation ownership.
 S corporation rules restrict shareholder status to US citizens/residents.
 S corporations may not be owned by LLCs, C corporations, partnerships, other S corporations or some trusts.
 S corporations only distribute preferred shares without voting rights, while C corporations typically have multiple classes, including common share distribution with voting rights.
 The C corporation structure offers more flexibility overall.

 S Corporation (S Corp) Election

 Filing IRS Form 2553 is an election of S corporation tax reporting status.
 The election is effective the current tax year the Form 2553 filing takes place.
 Filing of Form 2553 election of S corporation status can be done before the 16th day of the third month or March 15th of the tax year.
 Some states also require a company file S corporation election after approval of incorporation status is authorized.

 C Corporation Requirements